More than a Job. A Calling.

 Being a pre-deaconess student at CSP means you’ll major in any subject of your choosing and complete a Lutheran theology minor.
 Our staff will work with you to put together a plan of study to prepare you for seminary admissions and give you the tools you need to start your calling.

-Students in the Pre-Seminary program intend to enter seminary to become pastors after they graduate from CSP.
+Students in the Pre-Pastoral Program intend to enter seminary to become pastors after they graduate from CSP.

 As a pre-seminary student at CSP, you can major in any subject of your choosing and also fulfill coursework that ensures you are prepared to enter seminary.
 You’ll develop close relationships with our expert faculty, who are pastors, theologians, urban outreach specialists and academics.